UMassCDS/IHOP-Reddit/README.md

 An example of using these modules to submit community2vec jobs to slurm on Unity is given in `scripts/hyperparam_tune_c2v_slurm.sh`

+# Data Verion Control
+The data, experiments and metrics for this project are tracked using [Data Version Control](https://dvc.org/)(DVC) and backed up in the s3 bucket `s3://ihopmeag`.

+Some useful commands are:
+- `dvc dag`: View the pipeline stages used to preprocess data and train models
+- `dvc metrics show`: See the community2vec model accuracy for each month
+- `dvc pull community2vec_models`: Download only the best trained community2vec model for each month of Reddit data.
+Useful for when you don't need the raw Reddit, such as when you are deploying the subreddit cluster viewer app.

+See the DVC documentation for more details.

 # Testing
 Unit tests can be run with [`python -m pytest`](https://docs.pytest.org/en/6.2.x/).